Skint Dad

 • How do I pay the loan back?

-• How often can I apply for a budgeting loan?
+• How often can I apply?

 • What is the difference between a budgeting loan and a social fund loan?